pbutland/caughtlistening/README.md

 The original intent of this project was to see if it was possible to generate an audio version of the transcripts using Text-To-Speech (TTS).

 A proof of concept (POC) was done based on the data within this repository (hence the reformatting of the text), using the [ElevenLabs](https://elevenlabs.io/) voice API to synthesize voices.
 Ideally a different one for each character.

-Eventually the code for this POC will be uploaded to this repository.
-However, in the meantime, there is a sample of the generated audio [here](transcript-audio-sample.mp3).
+Here is a sample of the generated audio [here](transcript-audio-sample.mp3).

 ## Disclaimers